 What is a Patient Safety Organization?

 The federal Patient Safety Organization (PSO) program stems from the Patient Safety and Quality Improvement Act of 2005 (PSQIA).
-In the act, the Patient Safety Rule called for the creation of PSOs as a means of assessing and improving patient safety outcomes in US healthcare delivery.
-Through the law, all licensed providers are encouraged to collect and report patient safety and quality information to a listed Patient Safety Organization for analysis via a properly structured Patient Safety Evaluation System, or PSES.
-In return, all data reported through the PSES, also known as Patient Safety Work Product, or PSWP, are held confidential and legally protected from discovery.
+In the act, the Patient Safety Rule called for the creation of Patient Safety Organizations as a means of analyzing, learning from, and improving upon patient safety outcomes in US healthcare delivery.

 Is joining a PSO the right move for my organization?